New York Pay Transparency. Single-State Compliance.

 The 4 Stakeholder Bars (top right)

-Each bar starts at 50%.
-Your decisions shift them.
-There’s no perfect answer. only trade-offs.
+Each starts at 50%.
+No perfect answer, only trade-offs.

 New York Stack

-New York has the strictest pay transparency framework in the country.
-NY Labor Law 194-b, the Equal Pay Act, the Pay Data Report, and the salary-history ban work together.
-Your decisions must account for all four.
+NY Labor Law 194-b, Equal Pay Act, Pay Data Report, and salary-history ban work together.
+Account for all four.

 Legal References

 Law references appear throughout.
-Click them to read the relevant statute.
+Click to read the statute.

 NY Labor Law 194-b.
 State-Wide Pay Range in Postings.